emsec/hal/README.md

 ## Build Instructions

-Run the following commands to download and install HAL.
+If you want to build HAL locally on your machine, run the following commands:

 1. `git clone https://github.com/emsec/hal.git && cd hal`
 2. To install all neccessary dependencies execute `./install_dependencies.sh`